GeoMigrata/dotMigrata/README.md

   city states with their populations.
 - **City:** Contains factor values (e.g., income, pollution, public services) and a collection of individual persons residing in the city.
 Each city has values for all factor definitions defined in the world.
-- **Person:** Individual entity with unique ID, personalized factor sensitivities, migration willingness, and retention rate.
+- **PersonBase/StandardPerson:** Base class and standard implementation for individual entities with unique characteristics. `PersonBase` is an abstract class defining essential migration properties, while `StandardPerson` is the concrete implementation with additional behavioral properties.
 Each person makes independent migration decisions based on their own preferences.
 - **FactorDefinition & FactorValue:** Define metadata for each factor, including direction (pull or push), normalization, and value range.
 Factor values are normalized for internal calculations.
 Each city has a FactorValue for every FactorDefinition in the world.